PIH/openmrs-distro-pihemr/README.md

 Then start up the server:

-mvn openmrs-sdk:run -DserverId=mirebalais
+mvn openmrs-sdk:run -DserverId=[serverId]

 It should run for several minutes, setting up the database, BUT, in the end, it will fail.
+You should cancel the current run (Ctrl-C in the terminal window).

 After it fails, notice that a openmrs-runtime.properties file should have been created in the ~/openmrs/[serverId]

-You should add a line to these file specifying which of our configs to use for this server.
-For instance, to use the Mirebalais configuration, add the following to the runtime properties:
+Add a line to these file specifying which of our configs to use for this server.
+For instance, to use the Mirebalais configuration, add the following nto the runtime properties:

 pih.config=mirebalais-humci,mirebalais

+Then rerun:

+mvn openmrs-sdk:run -DserverId=[serverId]

+Startup should take several minutes as it loads in all required metadata, etc, for the first time.

-Create a local identifier source to generate "fake" ZL EMR IDs
+After startup, there's one manual configuration you will have to do, create a local identifier source to generate "fake" ZL EMR IDs:

 - In the legacy admin go to "Manage Patient Identifier Sources"
 - Add a new "Local Identifier Generator" for the "ZL EMR ID" with the following settings: